sureshg/ExoQuery/README.md

 q.buildFor.Postgres().runOn(myDatabase)
 //> SELECT p.id, p.name, p.age FROM Person p WHERE p.name = 'Joe'
 ```
+You can also do `.where { name == "Joe" }` for a slightly more SQL-diomatic experience but this function is not as powerful.

-If you are using a `capture.select` block, you can also use the `where` function to filter the rows:
+Also, if you are using a `capture.select` block, you can also use the `where` function to filter the rows:
 ```kotlin
 val q = capture.select {
   val p = from(Table<Person>())